CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Migrated Inbox email directly into 'All Mail' within Google Workspace and not to the Inbox.

-Change Conditions: Enabling will remove the Inbox label and effectively archive inbox email.
+Change Conditions: Enabling will remove the Inbox label and effectively archive any migrated email from the Inbox in the 'All Mail' label.

 ### Modify Sent Address <a name="modsentadd"></a>
 {: .no_toc }